Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox head into the first of a four-game series against Vinnie Pasquantino and the Kansas City Royals at Kauffman Stadium, Monday at 7:40 PM ET.
+Luis Robert and Bobby Witt Jr. will be among the stars on display when the Chicago White Sox face the Kansas City Royals on Tuesday at 7:40 PM ET, at Kauffman Stadium.

-The favored White Sox have -140 moneyline odds to win against the underdog Royals, who are listed at +115.
-The matchup's total has been set at 8.5 runs.
+The favored White Sox have -145 moneyline odds to win against the underdog Royals, who are listed at +120.
+The over/under for the game has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.